One question we often get asked is whether casks or bottles are the best whisky investment. Well, the answer depends on you.

 Bottles offer much more adaptability.
 Time is beneficial when you come to sell, but because the market is much more transparent it is easier to sell quickly within the market average.

 We’ll start with bottles this time; bottles are less limited by location, but you will have to consider taxes, delivery charges etc if you are buying bottles internationally.
+There are bottle storage facilities in the UK that will help you store and manage your collection.
+This may be more efficient in terms of shipping, taxes and eventual sale, however there would of course be an ongoing cost associated with storing bottles elsewhere.

 Summary